clanfear/CSSS508/Lectures/Week9/CSSS508_week9_mapping.md

 You may also consider taking Jon Wakefield's **CSSS 554: Statistical Methods for Spatial Data**, however it is challenging and focuses more heavily on statistics than mapping.

+Also, in most terms, CSDE offers workshops in GIS using both QGIS and ArcGIS.

 ggmap
 ====================================================================================